Frequently asked questions about the baumbad irrigation bag

 The lifespan is reduced by:

-- Weather influences such as storm, hail, frost or sun (our bag has UV protection)
+• Weather influences such as storms, hail, frost or prolonged, intense sunlight (our bags come with UV protection as standard)

 Tips for a long service life:

-It is best to only use the bags in the phases of the year in which they are needed and then put them in a dry place, dried and cleaned, so that no algae form and the bag is protected.
-Avoid life-shortening circumstances as much as possible.
+It is best to only use the bags in the phases of the year in which they are needed and then place them dry and cleaned in a dry place so that no algae forms and the bag is protected.
+If possible, avoid life-limiting circumstances. (see above)

-Tip: The bowls should be buried up to the rim so that there is no protruding edge, so that even small rodents can get to the water to drink.
+Tip: The bowls should be deep enough in the ground so that there is no edge that protrudes too high so that even small rodents can get to the water to drink.

 Holes in the tree watering bag - Animal bites are a common cause.